-• Debt securities and money market instruments
+Debt securities and money market instruments

-The Fund may invest up to 100% of its net assets in money market instruments, negotiable debt securities or bonds, denominated in euros and/or in other currencies (and, if this is the case, currency hedging must be set up), issued by private, public or supranational issuers from all countries.
+The Fund may invest up to all of its net assets in money market instruments, negotiable debt securities or bonds, denominated in euros, issued by private, public or supranational issuers from all countries.

-Pursuant to the exceptions provided for in Article 17(7) of (EU) regulation 2017/1131 and in accordance with the principle of risk diversification, the FCP may invest more than 5% and up to 100% of its net assets (20% for emerging market issuers) in various money market instruments issued or guaranteed individually or jointly by authorities, institution and organisations.
+Pursuant to the exceptions provided for in Article 17(7) of (EU) regulation 2017/1131 and in accordance with the principle of risk diversification, the FCP may invest more than 5% of its net assets and up to all of its net assets (up to 20% of net assets for emerging market issuers) in various money market instruments issued or guaranteed individually or jointly by authorities, institution and organisations.